zenomt/webid-auth-protocol/README.md

   7. Loads and parses the WebID document to extract the OIDC Issuer (if listed) and public keys (if listed) for the WebID;

-  8. Verifies the `id_token` signature.
-If the `id_token` is
-     [self issued][OIDC-SelfIssued], the public key **MUST** be listed in the WebID.
-Otherwise, [OIDC Discovery][], based on the `id_token`'s `iss` claim, is used to find the public key.
+  8. Verifies the `token` signature.
+If the `token` is [self issued][OIDC-SelfIssued], the public key **MUST** be listed in the WebID.
+Otherwise, [OIDC Discovery][], based on the `token`'s `iss` claim, is used to find the public key.
 The `iss` **MUST** be an authorized OIDC issuer.

   9. Determines the application identifier, which is the `iss` of the `proof_token`.
 The `iss` of the `proof_token` **MUST** be present in the `aud` claim of the `id_token`.

+ 10. Determines [App Authorizations][app-auth] from the `proof_token`'s
+     `app_authorizations`, if any, that correspond to the application identifier.

 If the request is verified, the endpoint issues an `access_token` valid for this protection space and for a limited time.
-The `access_token` **SHOULD** be translatable by a server for this protection space into at least the WebID and the application identifier, by whatever means is convenient (for example, by lookup in a database, or by direct encoding in the access token).
+The `access_token` **SHOULD** be translatable by a server for this protection space into at least the WebID, the application identifier, and app authorizations, by whatever means is convenient (for example, by lookup in a database, or by direct encoding in the access token).

 	HTTP/2 200
 	Content-type: application/json; charset=utf-8